Hublove/Qwordle/README.md

 # Qwordle

-Qwordle is a web-based game based on the dice game called Q-less.
-It utilizes Konva for 2D graphics, Pocketbase for the database, and SvelteKit for the web framework.
+Qwordle is a web game based on the dice game called Q-less.

 ## Features
-- [Feature 1]
+- Leaderboard
-- [Feature 2]
+- Daily puzzle [IN PROGRESS]
-- [Feature 3]
+- Login for game history and friends [IN PROGRESS]

 ## Technologies Used
 - Konva for 2D graphics